 - 600 CE-1100 CE: the rise of Vajrayana and Tibetan Buddhism culminating in the appearance of Padmasambhava; a period of intensification and realization; Secret Buddhism.
 This is the first half of the Age of the Counterfeit Law, characterized by reading, intoning, and the letter of the Law.

-- 1100 CE-1600 CE: the appearance of the first Dalai Lamas; a period of preservation, consolidation, and externalization; beginning of decline.
+- 1100 CE-1600 CE: the appearance of the first Dalai Lamas; a period of preservation, organization, and externalization; beginning of decline.
 This is the second half of the Age of the Counterfeit Law, characterized by the worship of stupas and temples.

 - 1600 CE-2100 CE: the full decline of Buddhism, with the promise of revival at the midpoint, at the point of greatest darkness.
 This is the Age of the Decay of the Law, characterized by strife and division.